Montell Jordan: Ministry career

 Jordan is now a born-again Christian and used to work at Victory Church (formerly Victory World Church) in Norcross, Georgia as the executive worship pastor.
 He lived and worshiped with the church team called Victory World Music (now called Victory House Worship).
 In 2010, Jordan planned to make a comeback album as his foray back into the music industry.
 However, during a fast at Victory Church, Jordan said he was told by God to quit the music industry.
 He decided to cancel his plans and dedicate his life to his faith.

 Jordan created a music collective at Victory Church called "Victory World Music".
 In early 2011, they released a Christian album featuring the song "Shake Heaven", with Beckah Shae.

 After leaving Victory Church, Montell Jordan, alongside his wife Kristin Jordan, co-founded Master Peace Church, a fully virtual ministry dedicated to nurturing spiritual growth and community engagement through online services and resources.
 The church's commitment extends to preserving marriages and providing worldwide access to its teachings through digital platforms.
 Their virtual services were held every Sunday from 2022 to 2024 and offered a range of programs to address spiritual needs and foster deep, meaningful relationships among its congregation.
 The Jordans are now focusing on their other ministry with Marriage Masterpeace and the Retreat Center, further emphasizing their dedication to strengthening family bonds and supporting marriages through spiritual guidance.

 Personal life

 Jordan married his wife, Kristin, in 1994.
 They have five children and 4 grandchildren.
 Montell and Kristin co-authored their first book in 2017: This Is How We Do It!
 Making Your Marriage A Masterpeace.

 In 2023, Jordan appeared on the reality TV series Special Forces: World's Toughest Test.
 He was eliminated in the second episode due to a medical issue.
+Jordan is six feet, eight inches tall.